Archfx/FPGA-DepthMap-Basys3/README.md

 ## Image rectification

-Due to the physical imperfections of camera mounts and the camera it self there can be horizontal (X) and Vertical (Y) alignment issues.
-You can rectify them by moving the image frames using push buttons on the FPGA.
+Due to the physical imperfections of camera mounts and the camera itself, there can be horizontal (X) and Vertical (Y) alignment issues.
+Initially try to rectify them physically as much as possible and then rectify them by moving the image frames using push buttons on the FPGA.
 (BTNL & BTNR -> X | BTNU & BTND -> Y)